FazOuard/CS-girlies-make-learning-fun/readme.md

 - **Camera:** Always follows your character, keeping the action centered—nostalgia pixel-style!

-Same goes for the rest of the frontend pages.
+Same goes for the rest of the frontend pages: The character's house, the library and the forest.

-<sup>Any questions?
-Try the 'E' key in the game or read the code for more surprises!</sup>
+- **The header:**
+The header is composed of the XP levels which get added when the user achieves some operations.
+When the bar is completed the level goes up.
+I added this category because it will let the user get more attracted to using the game.

 ## **Now the Backend!**